Fsxnerd/DCSWorldLuaEdits/README.md

 # DCSWorldLuaEdits

 ## Files To Use Based On Which Mod(s) You Want:
+* FOR ALL MODS USE OVGME: https://wiki.hoggitworld.com/view/OVGME - Make sure you don't click the advert at the top that says download.
+The download is further down the page.
 * Bomb/Rocket Realistic Splash Damage - RealisticDamageMod.zip
 * JF-17 Weaponry Mods - JF_17WeaponsMod.zip
 * Aircraft Cannon Mods - CannonMod.zip